Antietam Assignment

 Also, good newspaper stories answer the following questions (which should be familiar to you by now!):

-Finally, an editorial is an opinion story.
+Finally, an editorial is an opinion story, written in the first person plural.
 The writer is trying to persuade her audience.
 A news story is factual, and in your case you will need to cite the sources of all of your information.

 Project Duration